flukejones/room4doom/README.md

 - Cheats (partial for debugging)
 - CLI options (use `--help`)
 - Basic surface shaders (ROOM renders to a surface that a shader can manipulate)
+- Sound
+- Music
+- Shooting
+- Item pickup and use

 **Some of the improvements I've made:**

 - BSP used for collisions (Doom used the blockmap)
+- BSP used for aiming, shooting, and LoS (Doom used the blockmap)
 - Floats instead of fixed-point (this may cause slight behaviour changes)

 **TODO:**

 I keep a half-baked list of things to do in [TODO](./TODO.md)

+**Building**

+I use and develop on Linux exclusively so although I once did a Windows build I don't maintain it.

+- Bundled SDL2: `cargo build --features "sdl2-bundled"`
+- Distro SDL2: `cargo build`

+The distro requires SDL2 + SDL2-mixer to be installed along with the related dev packages.
+Music support requires fluidsynth or timidity to be installed along with files in the `data/sound/` being installed to `~/.local/share/room4doom/sound/`.

 ## Screenshots